RealFoxerity/Teacher-Tool/README.md

 lmao69.dat -> file responsible for detecting the usb. needs "initcopy" or .bat filename inside (gets executed) to work (ESSENTIAL)
 If you want to rename lmao69.dat, the first line in lmao.bat needs to be changed to `set filename=YOUR_FILENAME`  NOTE: In order for this to work, the file on HDD needs the same change; most straight-forward solution would be to reinstall, but if you dont have the time, use rename.bat and atstartup.dat

-force_dat.dat -> if the program doesn't check the file for some reason (i.e. the check for file of initcopy is disabled), this forces the check (OPTIONAL)
+force_dat.dat -> if the program doesn't check the file for some reason (i.e. the check for initcopy is disabled(alwaysinitcopy)), this forces the check (OPTIONAL)

 debugmsg.dat -> enables return to normal behavior, in case you dont want the pretty variant (OPTIONAL)